ShalinTimalsina/LAMP-Wordpress-Setup/README.md

-# LAMP-Stack-Setup
+# LAMP-Wordpress-Setup
-This repository documents a step-by-step LAMP stack deployment on AWS EC2 using Apache, MariaDB (MySQL-compatible), and PHP.
+This repository documents a step-by-step LAMP stack to host a Wordpress application deployment on AWS EC2 using Apache, MariaDB (MySQL-compatible), and PHP.